 Background to the Pupil Premium Grant (PPG)

-Introduced in April 2011, the Pupil Premium is a Government initiative that provides additional funding aimed at students from deprived backgrounds.
-Research has indicated that students from deprived backgrounds underachieve compared to their peers.
-The Pupil Premium is provided in order to support these students in reaching their potential by accelerating their progress.
+Research shows that students from disadvantaged backgrounds underachieve compared to their non-disadvantaged peers.
+The Pupil Premium is provided in order to support these students in reaching their potential by providing additional funding/ resources to help to accelerate their progress.

 Objectives in spending PPG

-- Narrow the attainment gap between those students with deprived backgrounds and the Academy as a whole by the end of Key Stage 4
+- Diminish any gaps in attainment and progress outcomes between those students from deprived backgrounds against national for non-disadvantaged by the end of Key Stage 4

-- Increase the rate of progress by disadvantaged students in English
+- Increase attainment and progress outcomes by disadvantaged students in English and Maths